Daniel-Walbolt/tailwind-plugin/README.md

 > - DEBUG - A list of duplicate selectors found in the target directory
 > - ALWAYS - A list of file names that matched the glob patterns but did not end with ".css"
 >
-> Plugin output is located in the output terminal of VS Code, under "Tailwind CSS Intellisense."
+> Plugin output is located in the output terminal of VS Code, under "Tailwind CSS Intellisense".
 > <div style="text-align:center"><img src="./assets/TailwindOutputTerminal.png" /></div>
 >
 > ---